demisto/content/Packs/Jira/Integrations/JiraV3/README.md

 ### jira-list-transitions

 ***
-Lists all possible transitions for a given ticket.
+Lists all possible transitions for a given ticket in its current status.

+Scope: `read:jira-work`

 #### Base Command